davemacdo/wsu-comp/events.md

 Attendance at the following events is _required_ for all composition majors.

-**WSU Symphony Orchestra Concerto-Aria Concert**
+**WSU Symphony Orchestra**
-13 Feb 2024, 7:30p
+Tue, 29 Oct 2024, 7:30p
 Miller Concert Hall
-World premiere of a new work by Dr. Roush
+World premiere of a new violin concerto by [Robert Hagenbuch, Jr.](https://www.roberthagenbuchjr.com/)

-**Jazz Arts I**
+**KNOB Festival of New Music**
-29 Feb 2024, 7:30p
+7-9 Nov 2024, 8:00p
-Walker's Jazz Lounge
+Fisch Haus (524 S Commerce St)
-World premiere of a new work by Doug Ragon
+Students are required to attend at least one night of KNOB, and it would be great if you could swing more than that.

-**Composition Studio Recital**
+**Emma Lippert, senior composition recital**
-18 Apr 2024, 2:00p
+Tue, 12 Nov 2024, 2:30p
-Wiedemann Recital Hall
+Miller Concert Hall

 **Impulse Percussion Group**
-22 Apr 2024, 7:30p
+Mon, 25 Nov 2024, 7:30p
 Miller Concert Hall

 ### TBD Events (still required!)

-- **Gehrig Hett, senior composition recital**
+- **Morgan Hunt, senior composition recital**